Formulas | Formula library

 Create a full name field

 This example is for a formula field to create a full name field.
-The formula checks if the Preferred Name field is populated and if so returns the value, otherwise it returns the first name.
-The formula checks if the Middle Name field is populated and if so concatenates it, if not return nothing, then the formula concatenate with the Surname.
+The formula checks if you've populated the Preferred Name field and if so returns the value.
+Otherwise it returns the first name.
+The formula checks if you've populated the Middle Name field and if so concatenates it.
+If not, it returns nothing, and concatenates with the Surname.

 Copy